-Both the graph- and hypergraph partitioning problem is known to be NP-hard already for k = 2, and for any (non-trivial) $\epsilon \geq 0$ [22].
+Both the graph- and hypergraph partitioning problem is known to be NP-hard already for k = 2, and for any (non-trivial) $\epsilon \ge 0$ [23].
 The problems have a wide range of applications, including parallel computing, VLSI design, and scientific computing [37].

-There is a long line of work on approximation algorithms for the case of $\epsilon = 0$ and k = 2, also known as the bisection problem, culminating in an $O(\log n)$ -approximation by Räcke [17, 32, 40].
-The variant of the problem without a balance constraint has also been studied [24, 43], as well as lower bounds for the case when k is a variable part of the input [2, 18].
+There is a long line of work on approximation algorithms for the case of $\epsilon = 0$ and k = 2, also known as the bisection problem, culminating in an $O(\log n)$ -approximation by Räcke [17, 32, 41].
+The variant of the problem without a balance constraint has also been studied [24, 44], as well as lower bounds for the case when kis a variable part of the input [2, 18].

-Many further works on approximating the partitioning problem have focused on (α, β) -bicriteria approximations of the bisection problem [34, 4, 33, 18], where the cost is at most α times that of the optimal bisection, and every partition has at most $\beta \cdot \frac{n}{k}$ nodes (i.e. the strict balance constraint can be violated by a factor β).
-However, this is a significantly different concept from approximating the ε -balanced partitioning problem, since bi-criteria approximations only compare each solution to the optimal bisection cost, and this optimal bisection cost can be a factor $\Theta(n)$ larger than the optimum for ε -balanced partitioning.
+Many further works on approximating the partitioning problem have focused on (α, β) -bi-criteria approximations of the bisection problem [4, 18, 33, 34], where the cost is at most α times that of the optimal bisection, and every partition has at most $\beta \cdot \frac{n}{k}$ nodes (i.e. the strict balance constraint can be violated by a factor β).
+However, this is a significantly different concept from approximating the ε balanced partitioning problem, because bi-criteria approximations compare each solution only to the optimal bisection cost, and this optimal bisection cost can be a factor $\Theta(n)$ larger than the optimum for ε -balanced partitioning.
+As such, in applications where our goal is to find an ε -balanced solution of low cost, the guarantees of the bi-criteria approach might not be meaningful: even if a lowcost ε -balanced solution exists, the bi-criteria approximations may return a solution that only approximates the (possibly much higher) optimal bisection cost.

-A hierarchical version of the partitioning problem has also been studied on simple graphs, mainly through bicriteria approximations where β also depends on the height of the hierarchy [25, 42].
+A hierarchical version of the partitioning problem has also been studied on simple graphs, mainly through similar bi-criteria approximations where β also depends on the height of the hierarchy [25, 43].

 In recent years, the attention in partitioning problems has shifted to hypergraphs.
 The case of hypergraph partitioning without a balance constraint has been analyzed [9, 10].
-As for the constrained case, the work of Räcke, Schwartz and Stotz [41] again focuses on the bisection problem: they present an approximation algorithm of factor $\tilde{O}(\sqrt{n})$, as well as several lower bounds for approximability, and they also show that tree-based methods (which provide some of the best approximations for graph partitioning) are not viable for hypergraphs.
+As for the constrained case, the work of Räcke, Schwartz and Stotz [42] again focuses on the bisection problem: they present an approximation algorithm of factor $\widetilde{O}(\sqrt{n})$, as well as several lower bounds for approximability, and they also show that tree-based methods (which provide some of the best approximations for graph partitioning) are not viable for hypergraphs.

-The closest result to our main theorem (also from [41]) is a similar inapproximability bound of $n^{1/\operatorname{poly}\log\log n}$ for the bisection problem.
+The closest result to our main theorem (also from [42]) is a similar inapproximability bound of $n^{1/\text{poly}\log\log n}$ for the bisection problem.
 Our result is different from this in two ways.
 First, we show this bound for the balanced partitioning problem with $\epsilon > 0$, which is an easier problem than bisection: there is a simple reduction from balanced partitioning to bisection via adding isolated nodes (see Appendix A), but the other direction is not straightforward.
 Second, we show that the bound already holds in hypergraphs (or even hyperDAGs) of very small degree.